-Note: Updating Starred is bi-directional; your Starred list in Slack is also updated when you update it from Sococo, and vice versa.
+Note: Updating Starred is bi-directional, so your Starred list in Slack is also updated when you update it from Sococo, and vice versa.

 How Recent Conversations Work with Slack Channels

-Good news: lots of activity in your Slack channels will not reduce the relevance of your Recent conversations.
+Lots of activity in your Slack channels does not reduce the relevance of your Recent conversations.

 Slack channels are added to the top of your Recent conversations list only when you post directly to them, or you are mentioned (using @).